demisto/content/Packs/CarbonBlackDefense/Integrations/CarbonBlackLiveResponseCloud/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### cbd-lr-file-put
 ***
-Create a new file on the remote machine with the specified data
+Creates a new file on the remote machine with the specified data.

 #### Base Command